Hosein, Goolie and Chase affected by UK visa issue; CWI blames “administrative challenges”

 The United Kingdom placed visa restrictions on Trinidad and Tobago citizens, effective 23 April, which require players to submit visa applications and attend mandatory in-person appointments.

-The Cricket West Indies (CWI) would have followed the process to take Evin Lewis to England for the recent One-Day International (ODI) series.
+The Cricket West Indies (CWI) followed the process to take Evin Lewis to England for the recent One-Day International (ODI) series.

 And, last week, the Trinidad and Tobago Men’s National Senior Football Team participated in the Unity Cup in England, with a squad that comprised several overseas-based Trinbagonians.